chocolatey-community/Chocolatey/README.md

 # Chocolatey Module

-This module intend to wrap around the Chocolatet Software binary, to create a PowerShell interface and provide DSC resources.
+This module intend to wrap around the [Chocolatey Software](https://chocolatey.org) binary, to create a PowerShell interface and provide DSC resources.
 The module let you install the chocolatey binary from a Nuget feed, optionally specifying a version, Proxy and Credentials to use.

 ## Content